 Not every occupational disease is deadly, however.
 Skin diseases like eczema and respiratory illnesses such as asthma are very common side effects from working with chemicals.
 If you develop a chronic, though not necessarily life-threatening condition, you may be entitled to workers’ compensation benefits under Pennsylvania law.
 The Philadelphia law firm of Larry Pitt & Associates can help you collect those benefits so you can continue to protect your family while you recover.

-If You Developed an Occupational Illness, our Philadelphia Workers’ Compensation Lawyers Can Help
+If You Developed an Occupational Illness, Our Philadelphia Workers’ Compensation Lawyers Can Help

 For more than three decades, Larry Pitt & Associates, P.C. has helped injured and ill Philadelphia workers obtain the compensation they need in order to start their path to recovery.
 We want to help you, too.
-Please call 1-888-748-8529 or fill out our contact form to make an appointment with a dedicated Philadelphia workers’ compensation lawyer to discuss the effects of your exposure and the condition your job.
-We proudly represent clients throughout Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.
+Please call 888-748-8529 or fill out our contact form to make an appointment with a dedicated Philadelphia workers’ compensation lawyer to discuss the effects of your exposure and the condition your job.
+We proudly represent clients throughout Pennsylvania, including Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.